erithion/tiril/README.md

 ## Build
 ### Prerequisites

-The project has dependencies that might seem unexpected, ~~Electron JS for example~~.
-While currently available build scripts seek for making the build process as easy and effortless as possible by attempting to automatically find and download every single libary that the project depends on, yet there are some steps one is manually to perform.
-Thus the following must be installed prior to proceed with the build process itself
+Some of the project dependencies might seem unexpected, ~~like Electron JS for example~~.
+Yet the project has scripts that seek for making the build process as effortless as possible by automatically downloading every single library that the project depends on.
+However there are some steps one is manually to perform.
+The following must be installed prior to proceed with the build

 * [CMake](https://cmake.org/download/) (>=3.12.0)
 * [Haskell Stack](https://docs.haskellstack.org/en/stable/README/) (>=1.6.3)